strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/device-catalog.md

 ms.date: 09/24/2018
 ---

-# Microsoft Managed Desktop technologies and devices
+# Microsoft Managed Desktop devices

-This topic lists the device specifications used in Microsoft Managed Desktop.
+This topic lists the specifications for devices used in Microsoft Managed Desktop.

 <!-- Microsoft 365 E5; Device as a Service -->
 <!-- in O365 table, standard suite, removed this sentence "Please see the Installation of Project/Visio 64bit Click to Run Addendum for important deployment instructions. -->